 Planning your visit

 Dambimangari Aboriginal Corporation encourages all visitors to utilise the services of a Traditional Owner guide when visiting Dambimangari country.
-Presently, guiding services are available from Dambimangari Traditional Tours, with more Traditional Owner tourism business expected to be established in the future.
+It is a requirement to have an accredited Traditional Owner tourism guide to visit some sites on Dambimangari country as outlined in the Visitor Location Schedule.
+Presently, approved Traditional Owner guiding services are available from two privately owned and operated companies, with more expected to be established in the future.